-In 2016, the U.S. Department of Housing & Urban Development issued a long-awaited incentive program to encourage developers to incorporate energy efficiency and other sustainable measures in their projects.
-HUD now offers a 40 basis point reduction on their monthly Mortgage Insurance Premiums (MIP) to owners who commit to a high standard of efficiency and green building certification.
-Harpeth Associates hired Wilmot to lead their effort to qualify.
+In 2016, the U.S. Department of Housing & Urban Development issued a long-awaited incentive program to encourage developers to incorporate energy efficiency and other sustainable measures into their projects.
+Harpeth Associates began their first LEED project in an effort to become eligible for a 40-point reduction on their Mortgage Insurance Premium (MIP) and attract tenants interested in a sustainable lifestyle.

 Wilmot led the design team and consultants to achieve an estimated Energy Star score (SEDI) in the 79th percentile of energy efficient buildings nationwide.
-The building upgrades required to achieve this threshold are estimated at $600,000 while the owner will save an estimated $6,000,000 over the next 40 years.
-On a present value basis (5%) this amounts to $2.6M in today’s dollars, a 330% return on investment.
-Wilmot further led the team to choose between multiple green building programs to achieve the MIP savings with the owner eventually choosing LEED Gold to convey their commitment to their expected clientele.
+Wilmot facilitated a charrette in which the team chose between multiple green building programs to achieve the MIP savings.
+While the building upgrades required to achieve this threshold are estimated at $600,000, the long-term savings were estimated at $6M over 40 years.
+Even considering a discounted estimate, the project translated into a 330% return on investment.
+LEED Gold was eventually pursued to convey the project’s commitment to sustainability to the community and its expected clientele.

 LEED Gold certification